-Question: How Does the Fed Cut Rates?
+Question: How Does the Fed Lower Interest Rates?

-, which are loans made by banks to each other to meet the Fed reserve requirement.
-Technically, these rates are set by the banks themselves, not the Federal Reserve.
+The FOMC sets a target for the Fed funds rate at its regular meeting.
+This Federal interest rate is charged for Fed funds, which are loans made by banks to each other to meet the Fed reserve requirement.
+Technically, these rates are set by the banks themselves, not the Federal Reserve or the FOMC

 However, for the most part, these rates rarely vary from the target rate.
 This is because the Fed uses its open market operations to put pressure on the Fed funds rate to meet its target.
 Here's how it works.
 In open market operations, the Fed buys or sells securities (Treasury notes or mortgage-backed securities) from its member banks.
 In return, it adds a credit to the banks reserves.
 The banks wants loan any extra reserves to other banks who need them to meet the requirement.
 Banks will make sure the interest rate (the Fed funds rate) is as low as possible to get rid of excess reserves.

 Update: In late 2008, the Fed greatly expanded its open market operations.
 For more, see What Is Quantitative Easing?.
 It also dropped the Fed funds rate to zero.
 For more, see Current Fed Funds Rate.